SreeEswaran/SreeEswaran/README.md

 - 🔭 I’m currently working on DeepLearning and Web Development
 - 🌱 I’m currently learning Cloud Computing
 - ## Work Experience:

-     - Worked as an AIML intern at Enligence AI Technologies from April 2023-October 2023
+     -> Worked as an AIML intern at Enligence AI Technologies from April 2023-October 2023

-     - Worked on projects like
+     -> Worked on Deep Learning and NLP based projects like

             1. Voice Signatures